KILIMANJARO KIDS COMMUNITY

 Looking Forward

 As the children grow and we bring more orphans into the family, we plan to build additional dorms to allow the older children more privacy.
-The children have enjoyed being roomed together by gender, but it’s important the teenagers have the chance to feel independent before heading off into the world as adults.
+The children have enjoyed being roomed together by gender, but the teenagers must have the chance to feel independent before heading off into the world as adults.

 How Can I Help?